-There are two similar variants of the Max-Amp.
+There are three similar variants of the Max-Amp.

 We initially received a Max-Amp Mobile from Maximum Signal in July 2016, and it did not perform well.
 Maximum Signal sent us a replacement unit, which did not arrive in time to be fully included in our late 2016 booster testing round.

 Because there has been so much interest in this booster, we carried it forward into our new Early 2017 testing round - putting it head-to head against the new HiBoost, Smoothtalker, and the tried & true weBoost Drive 4G-X.

 Members can access our raw field testing results here:

 Our detailed hands-on review and analysis of the Max-Amp is featured in our members-only section below, including a video overview focused on 'Optimizing Your Cellular Signal' showing all of the candidates in the early 2017 testing round in action head-to-head.